FAIR-bioHeaders/FHT-Specification/README.md

 ```

 ## Metadata Draft v0.2 (fasta yaml header with easy microdata conversions)
-FFRGS utilizes schema.org as much as possible for later integration
+FHT utilizes schema.org as much as possible for later integration

 ---
 Specialised instances of Schema.org (we want as few of these as possible):

-- `schemaVersion` (String) - Version of FFRGS (Currently always "1.0")
+- `schemaVersion` (String) - Version of FHT (Currently always "1.0")
 - `transcriptome` (String) - ( Schema.org name )
 - `version` (String) - ( Schema.org version ) Version of the Genome
 - `license` (String) - ( Schema.org license ) License used (url or name of common license)